Toronto: 20th century

 The Great Toronto Fire of 1904 destroyed a large section of downtown Toronto.
 The fire destroyed more than 100 buildings.
 The fire claimed one victim, John Croft, who was an explosive expert clearing the ruins from the fire.
 It caused CA$10,387,000 in damage (roughly CA$277,600,000 in 2020 terms).

-The city received new European immigrant groups beginning in the late 19th century into the early 20th century, particularly Germans, French, Italians, and Jews.
+The city received new European immigrant groups from the late 19th century into the early 20th century, particularly Germans, French, Italians, and Jews.
 They were soon followed by Russians, Poles, and other Eastern European nations, in addition to the Chinese entering from the West.
-As the Irish before them, many of these migrants lived in overcrowded shanty-type slums, such as "the Ward," which was centred on Bay Street, now the heart of the country's Financial District.
+Like the Irish before them, many of these migrants lived in overcrowded shanty-type slums, such as "the Ward", which was centred on Bay Street, now the heart of the country's Financial District.

 As new migrants began to prosper, they moved to better housing in other areas, in what is now understood to be succession waves of settlement.
 Despite its fast-paced growth, by the 1920s, Toronto's population and economic importance in Canada remained second to the much longer established Montreal, Quebec.
 However, by 1934, the Toronto Stock Exchange had become the largest in the country.

 In 1954, the City of Toronto and 12 surrounding municipalities were federated into a regional government known as Metropolitan Toronto.
-The postwar boom had resulted in rapid suburban development and it was believed a coordinated land-use strategy and shared services would provide greater efficiency for the region.
+The postwar boom had resulted in rapid suburban development.
+It was believed a coordinated land-use strategy and shared services would provide greater efficiency for the region.
 The metropolitan government began to manage services that crossed municipal boundaries, including highways, police services, water and public transit.
 In that year, a half-century after the Great Fire of 1904, disaster struck the city again when Hurricane Hazel brought intense winds and flash flooding.
 In the Toronto area, 81 people were killed, nearly 1,900 families were left homeless, and the hurricane caused more than CA$25 million in damage.

 In 1967, the seven smallest municipalities of Metropolitan Toronto were merged with larger neighbours, resulting in a six-municipality configuration that included the former city of Toronto and the surrounding municipalities of East York, Etobicoke, North York, Scarborough, and York.